nthChweya/GenerativeAISeries/LearnJac/README.md

-# Jac/Jaseci for Agentic Programming
+# Jac for Agentic Programming

 Jac is a drop-in replacement for Python and supersets Python, much like Typescript supersets Javascript or C++ supersets C. It extends Python's semantics while maintaining full interoperability with the Python ecosystem, introducing cutting-edge abstractions designed to minimize complexity and embrace AI-forward development.